AlehAnishchanka/rsschool-cv/cv.md

 * additionaly about me:\
 I am an easily trained person.
 I permanently improve my skills.
 I am stress-resistant and not conflict person.
 I know how to work in a team.
+I work simultaneously on several projects on various tasks.